 If you don’t correct the required setting and attempt to advance to the Next screen, you’ll see an error message and will be unable to advance until you do correct it.

-Configure Cluster Access
+Configure Cluster Access and Options

 You can set your cluster up for access to your Amazon Virtual Private

 option and providing your VPC account ID.

 You need to configure AWS Identity and Access Management (IAM) for your cluster to allow Splice Machine to access selected S3 folders; this is described in our Configuring an S3 bucket for Splice Machine Acces tutorial.

 For more information about Amazon VPC, see https://aws.amazon.com/vpc/.

 For more information about Amazon IAM, see https://aws.amazon.com/iam/.